-Occupational health professionals can conduct fit for work assessments to evaluate employees’ capacity to perform their job role safely and effectively.
+Occupational health professionals can conduct fit-for-work assessments to evaluate employees’ capacity to perform their job roles safely and effectively.

 - Assessments determine if health conditions or disabilities impact the ability to work.